 The Four Main Categories of Laminitis in the Horse

-Laminitis isn’t the same for all horses, and a lot of that has to do with the reason that laminitis has occurred.
-What we do know is that there are lots of reasons for laminitis to affect a horse, and those reasons can be boiled down to four categories.
+Laminitis isn’t the same for all horses, and those differences can lead to more instances of laminitis occurring.
+What we do know is that there are lots of reasons for laminitis to affect a horse, and those reasons can be boiled down to four categories:

-- Metabolic disorders.
-The horse with PPID (Cushing’s Disease), Insulin Resistance, and other metabolic conditions is at a higher risk of laminitis than other horses.
-Age is not a factor here, but commonly diet and exercise are.
+Metabolic disorders.
+Horses with PPID (Cushing’s Disease), Insulin Resistance, and other metabolic conditions are at a higher risk of laminitis than other horses.
+Age is not a factor here, but diet and exercise can be.

 Severe lameness, infection, or fracture in one limb can cause supporting limb laminitis.
 A horse will favor the injured leg, transferring weight and stress to the healthy limb which ultimately leads to laminitis in the healthy leg.

 Repetitive trauma, such as road founder, is also a cause of laminitis.
 In cases like this, a single incident can be the culprit, or it can develop over time from the repetition of work.
 Hard surfaces are often involved